gabriel-bouf/Projets-Finance/README.md

 ### Delta Hedging

 The first step of the project is to simulate delta hedging.
 I used yfinance library to get Apple stock price from January 1rst, 2024 to August 1rst, 2024 in order to simulate a delta hedging strategy.
-By ploting the P&L of the hedging depending on the strike price and the volatility used in Black model, it is interesting to see that le P&L cannot be positive if the strike price is too low ITM (in this example
+By ploting the P&L of the hedging depending on the strike price and the volatility used in Black model, it is interesting to see that le P&L cannot be positive if the strike price is too low ITM (in this example the initial spot price was $184 and the spot price at maturity was $221

 ## Projet 2 : Optimisation de Portefeuille avec le modèle de Markowitz et l'API Mistral